rpy2/rpy2/doc/source/robjects_formulae.rst

-One drawback with that approach is that pretty printing of the `fit` object is note quite as good as what one would expect when working in :program:`R`: the `call` item now displays the code for the function use to perform the fit.
+One drawback with that approach is that pretty printing of the `fit` object is note quite as good as what one would expect when working in :program:`R`: the `call` item now displays the code for the function used to perform the fit.

 If one still wants to avoid polluting the R global environment, the answer is to evaluate R call within the environment where the